zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Column/Partition operation.md

 **Note:**

--   If ‘table\_name’ or ‘partition\_col’ does not exist, return an error.
+-   If ‘table\_name’ or ‘partition\_col’ does not exist, an error returns.
--   If the specified partition\_col\_value does not exist, return an error.
+-   If the specified partition\_col\_value does not exist, an error returns.
--   This operation changes the value of ‘LastDataModifiedTime’ in a table and now MaxCompute considers the data of table or partition has changed and the lifecycle calculation begins again.
+-   This operation changes the value of ‘LastDataModifiedTime’ in the table and now MaxCompute determines whether the data of the table or partition has changed and the lifecycle calculation begins again.

 ## Modify partition value {#section_lrr_ycb_wdb .section}